Minas Gerais: Agriculture

 In 2019, in Brazil, there was a total production area of around 4 thousand hectares of strawberry.
 The largest producer is Minas Gerais, with approximately 1,500 hectares, cultivated in most municipalities in the extreme south of the state, in the Serra da Mantiqueira region, with Pouso Alegre and Estiva being the largest producers.

 Regarding carrots, Brazil ranked fifth in the world ranking in 2016, with an annual production of around 760 thousand tons.
 In relation to the exports of this product, Brazil occupies the seventh world position.
 Minas Gerais is the largest producer in Brazil.
-Among the production centers in Minas Gerais are the municipalities of São Gotardo, Santa Juliana and Carandaí.
-As for potato, the main national producer is the state of Minas Gerais, with 32% of the total produced in the country.
+Among the production centers in Minas Gerais are the municipalities of São Gotardo, Santa Juliana, and Carandaí.
+As for potatoes, the main national producer is the state of Minas Gerais, with 32% of the total produced in the country.
 In 2017, Minas Gerais harvested around 1.3 million tons of the product.
 In the production of cassava, Brazil produced a total of 17.6 million tons in 2018.
 Minas was the 12th largest producer in the country, with almost 500 thousand tons.

 Regarding the bovine herd, Minas has the second largest in the country.
 In 2015, it had a total of 23.8 million head of cattle.

 Minas is the main producer of milk in Brazil, with the highest number of milked cows, responsible for 26.6% of production and 20.0% of total milking animals.
 The municipality of Patos de Minas was the second largest producer in 2017, with 191.3 million liters of milk.
 In 2015, the state produced 9.1 billion liters of milk.

 In terms of pork meat, in 2017, Minas had the 4th largest herd in the country, with 5.2 million heads, 12.7% of the national total.

 The state is the third largest producer of eggs in the country, with 9.3% of the Brazilian total in 2019 (which was 3.83 billion dozen).